A No-Code Introduction to Describing Data

 Earlier we defined the median as the middle point of the distribution of data, when the data were ordered from smallest to largest.
 In this way, with the data ordered from smallest to largest, we can also define the median as the 50th percentile score.

-Imagine we had systolic blood pressure for exactly 100 people, and we lined them up from the lowest SBP (79) to the highest SBP (221).
+Imagine we had SBP scores for exactly 100 people, and we lined them up from the lowest SBP (79) to the highest SBP (221).
 Imagine the median score for these 100 people is 116.
 Percentiles are like checkpoints along this line that tell you what SBP value a certain percentage of people fall below.
 For example, if we talk about the 50th percentile (i.e., the median) of SBP for the NHANES sample, it’s like saying “50% of the people have a SBP at or below 116”.

 Other common percentiles of interest are:

-In medical studies, percentiles are super useful.
+In medical studies, percentiles are quite useful.
 For example, doctors might say that if your blood pressure is higher than the 90th percentile for people your age, you might be at a higher risk for certain health issues.
 So, in the context of this example, percentiles are essentially a way to understand where an individual’s SBP stacks up compared to the rest of the population.

 Interquartile Range (IQR)